We follow the Montessori pedagogy in the context of the National New Zealand curriculum.

 The Trust works with the Board of Trustees to ensure the classroom has resources and materials to function, a sufficient number of students to warrant use of the school’s space, sufficient donations to keep the classroom running and enough support from its parent community to secure its future.
 The Trust also maintains active working relationships with tertiary providers of Montessori education (AUT), Montessori Aotearoa New Zealand (MANZ) and the Ministry of Education.

 Our class does not attract sufficient Ministry of Education funding to cover all the additional expense of running a Montessori program in a State school environment.
 We also need to build capability if Montessori is to thrive in New Zealand.
 We couldn’t exist if we didn’t raise funds.
-Our parents enable this by paying fees, making voluntary donations and helping us with fundraising activities.
+Our parents enable this through regular donations and helping us with fundraising activities.

 Through this activity the West Auckland Montessori Trust funds: teacher salaries, Montessori materials, facilities, training, teacher scholarships as well as the promotion and understanding of Montessori.

 Our class has integrated well with the rest of Huapai District School.
 Our classroom is known as Room 17 rather than the Montessori class.
 Room 17 students have access to the resources and activities of the wider school and participate in the social, sporting and cultural events on offer.
 The teachers attend all meetings and professional development opportunities with their colleagues and communication between all parties works well.
 On a number of occasions the Principal has stated that Room 17’s teachers are an asset to the school and bring a fresh perspective to learning.
 Equally Room 17 teachers appreciate and grow from the different perspectives of the wider school.
 The children have an opportunity to mix with other students in the playground and on the sporting field.
-Friendships beyond Room 17 are formed through buddy programmes, adopting students from different classes for a day, house competitions (there are four houses and your child will be placed in one upon joining Huapai District School), school trips and camps, cultural shows, music, singing, art and drama electives.
+Friendships beyond Room 17 are formed through sport, school trips and camps, cultural shows, music, singing, art and drama electives.
 Room 17 children wear uniform like everyone else.

 A Trustee of the West Auckland Montessori Trust sits on the Huapai District School Board of Trustees as a co-opted representative and keeps the wider community informed of matters relating to our teachers, students and classroom.